Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 BX 127

-*The above 2 entries appear a little mixed up.
-There's an indication she may have have sailed from New York City to Halifax only with the eastbound North Atlantic Convoy HX 311, and later joined the slow SC convoy from there to the U.K. - see below.
-The Sept.
-29 Boston entry to Halifax with Convoy BX 127 conflicts with the HX 311 entry, but I still believe the Boston entry is the correct one, as she's not mentioned in the Advance Sailing Telegram I have for Convoy HX 311.
-This may be another Alaska?
+*A. Hague suggests she may have have sailed from New York City to Halifax only with the eastbound North Atlantic Convoy HX 311, and later joined the slow SC convoy from there to the U.K. - see below.
+I believe the Sept.
+29 Boston entry to Halifax with Convoy BX 127 is the correct one, as she's not mentioned in the Advance Sailing Telegram I have for Convoy HX 311.
+(This may be another Alaska?).
+From Page 3, we learn that she did depart Boston on Sept.
+29, but her previous arrival there from New York is not given.
+See also Page 4, which confirms that she arrived Halifax Oct.
+1.

 Oct.
 4